-AGGRAVATED BURGLARY - section 4 10
+AGGRAVATED BURGLARY - section 4

-Within the ECSC, in the member states and territories, the offence of aggravated burglary carries different maximum sentences.
+In the member states and territories of the ECSC the offence of aggravated burglary carries different maximum sentences.

 The first step in constructing a sentence is to establish the starting point for the offence.

 A burglary case requires an assessment of the seriousness of the offence and its consequences by reference to the harm caused.
 In assessing seriousness, this should include reference to the culpability of the offender.
 Where an attempt or conspiracy, the court should consider the intended consequences and seriousness.